gazebosim/gz-common/Migration.md

 ### Removals

 1. `PluginLoader.hh` has been removed.
+Please use the plugin loader from ign-plugin.

 ## Ignition Common 3.X to 4.X